-In a machine learning system, you can drop in blacklist numbers anytime, but that’s merely a starting point for the system and the number would never appear in real-life anymore.
+In a machine learning system, you can drop in denylist numbers anytime, but that’s merely a starting point for the system and the number would never appear in real-life anymore.

 Our practice shows that real-time machine learning is very efficient in detecting IRSF scenarios.
 And when we find a valuable database that bounces against a rules engine, what we can do is put that rules engine on top of the machine learning.

-Now I realize at first glance that shifting away from proven blacklist databases toward more machine learning doesn’t seem wise.
+Now I realize at first glance that shifting away from proven denylist databases toward more machine learning doesn’t seem wise.
 But where Machine Learning adds value is it allows you to add more nuance and detail to the decision-making around fraud.
-Machine Learning is a better way of balancing fraud intelligence from many sources, not just blacklists.
+Machine Learning is a better way of balancing fraud intelligence from many sources, not just denylists.

 Take a company like Syniverse, who is a major player in the telecom fraud control business as well.